-1.5.2 Production of list of key consenting issues and risks
+1.4.1 Production of a list of key consenting issues and risks

-The long list of consenting issues and risks presented in the previous Aquatera report was reviewed and updated following analysis of the responses to the Call for Evidence.
-The list was also expanded to include those relevant to tidal range developments.
+The list of consenting issues and risks presented in the previous version of the Forward Look was reviewed and updated following analysis of the responses to the Call for Evidence.
 A screening process was then undertaken to identify 'key' consenting issues and risks (refer to Chapter 2).
-Any changes to the list of key consenting issues and risks identified in the previous Aquatera report were noted.
+Any changes to the list of key consenting issues and risks identified in the previous Forward Look were noted.

-1.5.3 Development of research recommendations and identification of high priority projects
+1.4.2 Development of research recommendations and identification of high priority projects

-The research gap analysis undertaken during the previous Aquatera project was reviewed and updated.
+The research gap analysis undertaken during the previous Forward Look was reviewed and updated.
 Research projects with the potential to address each gap identified were defined and from this 'long list', high priority strategic research projects that have the potential to help address key consenting issues and risks were identified.

-1.5.4 Development of outline project plans
+1.4.3 Development of outline project plans